Working with wildfires

 How can HAVEN help with managing wildfire smoke?

-Our duct-mounted Central Air Monitor tracks Particulate Matter levels across the entire home: whereas your average counter-top monitor would only alert spikes within its immediate environment, the Monitor will pick up on the presence of wildfire smoke whether it's from one broken window seal or a wider building envelope issue.
+Our duct-mounted Central Air Monitor tracks Particulate Matter levels across the entire home: whereas your average counter-top monitor would only alert spikes within its immediate environment, the Central Air Monitor will pick up on the presence of wildfire smoke whether it's from one broken window seal or a wider building envelope issue.
 The HAVEN Pro Web Portal logs and displays crucial customer IAQ data to help you identify spikes or trends over time, giving you the evidence you need to back up equipment solutions like a media air filter to ensure your customer's home isn't compromising their health through the smoky season.

 Since many mechanical ventilation solutions rely on intake of outdoor air, it's also crucial that this equipment is deactivated during fire smoke events in order to minimize the risk of PM being drawn into the building.
-With IFTTT integration, the HAVEN Monitor can automate these shut-downs in response to PM spikes — now that's our kind of smart home device!
+With IFTTT integration, the Central Air Monitor can automate these shut-downs in response to PM spikes — now that's our kind of smart home device!
 Click here to learn more about our IFTTT integrations and what we've got planned next for levelling up HVAC, IAQ, and smart home solutions.

 Find out more about how HAVEN can help level-up your IAQ strategy and protect your customers' health: